react-navigation/react-navigation.github.io/docs/hello-react-navigation.md

 ## Creating a stack navigator

 `createStackNavigator` is a function that returns a Navigator.
 Navigator is an object which contains of `Screen` and `Navigator`.
-Both of them are React object, but does not render anything itself.
+Both of them are React components.
 They are used for configuring behavior of navigator. `Navigator` should contains `Screen`s as children defining routes. `NavigationContainer` is a root component for navigation.
 This component must wrap all navigators structure.

 ```js
 // In App.js in a new project